Skip to content

 After more than a decade of devastating civil war, the Democratic Republic of the Congo (DRC) faces the threats of the Ebola virus, food shortages and now coronavirus.

-Why CAFOD works in the DRC
+Why CAFOD works in DRC

-The country is also experiencing severe food shortages and the World Food Programme (WFP) has identified the DRC as one of the places most at risk of a hunger pandemic.
+The country is also experiencing severe food shortages and the World Food Programme (WFP) has identified DRC as one of the places most at risk of a hunger pandemic.
 Our network of local aid experts are helping to reach the most vulnerable with essential support.

-Our work in the DRC
+Our work in DRC

 With your donations, we are: